cclough715/TaskQueue/README.md

 ------------
 A Task object represents an OS command which has the following members:

-- GUID	\t\t	A unique identifier
+- GUID		A unique identifier
-- description\t	A description of the Task
+- description 	A description of the Task
-- command\t\t	An executable command line task eg. echo
+- command	An executable command line task eg. echo
-- execute()\t	A method to run the stored command
+- execute()	A method to run the stored command

 **CAUTION: execute() will run unsanitized input**